Extensibility

 Where configuration ends.
 Where code starts.

 Owlie is assembled from configuration for most workflows.
 Code enters when you need behavior that isn't expressible as data — a custom policy decision, a custom fulfillment path, a custom admin action.
-The threshold between "config-only" and "code-required" is clear and documented.
+The threshold between "config-only" and "code-required" is clear and predictable.
 Nothing hides behind a black-box toggle.